Mueller-Navelet jets at the LHC: hunting data with azimuthal distributions: Theoretical setup

+Another potentially relevant uncertainty could co\-me from proton collinear PDFs.
+However, recent analyses on high-energy distributions highlighted that the selection of different PDF parametrizations as well as of different members inside the same set produces no relevant impact (see Refs.\tcite{Bolognino:2018oth,Celiberto:2020wpk,Celiberto:2021fdp,Celiberto:2022rfj}).
+For this reason, we will employ the central member of just one PDF set, namely the novel {\tt NNPDF4.0} one\tcite{NNPDF:2021uiq,NNPDF:2021njg}.
+It was extracted \emph{via} global fits and through the \emph{replica} method originally proposed in Ref.\tcite{Forte:2002fg} in the context of neural-network techniques (for the sake of completeness, we refer to Ref.\tcite{Ball:2021dab} for a detailed study on ambiguities rising from \emph{correlations} between different PDFs sets).
+In order to be consistent with our $\NLLp$ treatment, we will use the {\tt NNPDF4.0} NLO determinations at NLO, as provided by the {\tt LHAPDF} interface~\cite{Buckley:2014ana}.
 Two further potential uncertainty sources could come from $(i)$ the \emph{collinear improvement} of the NLO BFKL kernel\tcite{Salam:1998tj,Ciafaloni:2003rd,Ciafaloni:2003ek,Ciafaloni:2000cb,Ciafaloni:1999yw,Ciafaloni:1998iv,SabioVera:2005tiv}, which prescribes the inclusion of terms generated by renormalization group (RG) to impose a compatibility with the DGLAP equation in the collinear limit, and from $(ii)$ the change of renormalization scheme.
 Point $(i)$ was addressed in Ref.\tcite{Celiberto:2022rfj}, and the outcome is that the effect of the collinear improvement on cross sections stays fairly inside error bands generated by energy-scale variations, and it is even less relevant in the case of azimuthal distributions.
 The same study provided us with a guess of $(ii)$ the upper limit of the impact of passing from $\MSb$ to MOM renormalization scheme.
 It emerged that MOM predictions for cross sections are systematically larger than $\MSb$ ones, but still inside the error band generated by scale variation.
 We stress, however, that a consistent MOM analysis would rely on MOM-evolved PDFs, not available so far.
-Therefore, the complete effect of changing the renormalization scheme in semi-hard reactions still needs to be quantified.
+Therefore, the complete effect of changing the renormalization scheme in semihard reactions still needs to be quantified.
 In view of these considerations, we will produce uncertainty bands for our predictions by combining the effect of $\mu_R$ and $\mu_F$ variation together with the numeric error coming from the final-state multidimensional integration (Eq.\eref{Cn_int}).
 The former will be included for the first time in the context for Mueller-Navelet jet studies, and it is the most relevant one.
 The latter will be constantly kept below $1\%$ by integration routines.